HumanSignal/label-studio/docs/source/guide/index.md

 <center><img src="/images/labeling-scheme.png" style="max-width: 600px; opacity: 0.6"></center>
 <br>
 Completions and Predictions are very similar.
 But predictions must be generated automatically by ML models.

+**Usage statistics**

+Label Studio collects anonymous usage statistics without any sensitive info about page request number and data types from the labeling config.
+It helps us to improve the labeling quality and gives a better understanding about the next development.

 ## Quickstart